 The simple truth is, you are what you eat.
 The food a growing child eats directly impacts their behaviour and physical and psychological profile.

-Though children often crave foods which are high in sugar (sweet treats) refined carbohydrates (fizzy drinks, white bread) and saturated fats (junk food), this type of diet can cause nutritional deficiency.
+Though children often crave foods which are high in sugar (sweet treats) refined carbohydrates (fizzy drinks, white bread) and saturated fats (junk food), this type of diet can cause nutritional imbalances.

 Poor quality diets which contain lots of these foods are low in vitamins, minerals and unsaturated (good) fats, which don’t give kids the nutrients they need for growth and energy.

-The effects of nutritional deficiency include: poor brain development, weak learning, low immunity, stunted growth and more.
+The effects of nutritional imbalance include: poor brain development, difficulties concentrating and learning, low immunity, stunted growth and more.

 The behavioural impact?
 Hyperactivity followed by irritability and fatigue, caused by unstable blood sugars.
 Inability to focus, aggressive behaviour, impulsivity and more.

-In Hong Kong, nutritional deficiencies are worsened by the fact our fresh fruits and vegetables often contain insufficient vitamins and minerals due to poor soil quality and long haul food importation.
+In Hong Kong, nutritional imbalances are worsened by the fact our fresh fruits and vegetables often contain insufficient vitamins and minerals due to poor soil quality and long haul food importation.

-Other factors which contribute to deficiencies include toxins (like pollutants, heavy metals and mould), digestive conditions (Crohn’s or celiac disease), other malabsorption conditions, pharmaceutical drugs (like overuse of antibiotics) and stress.
+Other factors which contribute to imbalances include toxins (like pollutants, heavy metals and mould), digestive conditions, malabsorption conditions, pharmaceuticals (like overuse of antibiotics) and stress.

-So it’s possible that your child is eating a high quality diet, but may still be deficient.
+So it’s possible that your child is eating a high quality diet, but may still have suboptimal nutritional levels.

-Symptoms of deficiency are wide-ranging, and could vary from mild to debilitating.
+Symptoms of imbalances are wide-ranging, and could vary from mild to debilitating.
 They may go undiagnosed, or misdiagnosed.
-Symptoms to take note of include:
+Symptoms to take note of include:.